mnot/I-D/draft-nottingham-binary-structured-headers.md

 # Introduction

-Structured Field Values for HTTP {{!STRUCTURED-FIELDS}} offers a set of data types that new fields can use to express their semantics in a familiar textual syntax.
-This specification defines an alternative, binary serialisation of those structures in {{fields}}, and specifies its use in HTTP/2 in {{negotiate}}.
+Structured Field Values for HTTP {{!STRUCTURED-FIELDS}} offers a set of data types that new fields can use to express their semantics in a familiar textual syntax. {{fields}} defines an alternative, binary serialisation of those structures, and {{negotiate}} defines a mechanism for using that serialisation in HTTP/2.

 The primary goal is to reduce parsing overhead and associated costs, as compared to the textual representation of Structured Fields.
 A secondary goal is a more compact wire format in common situations.
 An additional goal is to enable future work on more granular field compression mechanisms.

 ## Notational Conventions

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{!RFC2119}} {{!RFC8174}} when, and only when, they appear in all capitals, as shown here.
+{::boilerplate bcp14-tagged}

 This specification describes formats using the convention described in {{Section 1.3 of QUIC}}.